 Can a missed diagnosis be considered medical malpractice?

 A missed diagnosis is medical malpractice if it causes harm and meets the criteria.
 This is because healthcare professionals are bound by the crucial responsibility of adhering to accepted standards.
-However, not every missed diagnosis automatically qualifies as malpractice; proving it requires demonstrating the provider's actions fell below the accepted standard, resulting in direct harm to the patient.

 It's important to note that misdiagnosis alone does not automatically qualify as medical malpractice, as even experienced and competent doctors can make diagnostic errors.